yaqwsx/KiKit/doc/installation.md

 topis](https://forums.docker.com/t/volume-mounts-in-windows-does-not-work/10693/5)).

-If you want to use Makefile for your projects, the preferable way is to invoke `make` inside the container and to invoke docker from make.
+If you want to use Makefile for your projects, the preferable way is to invoke `make` inside the container.
+The Docker image contains several often used tools and you can even run KiCAD from it (if you supply it with X-server).

 # Choosing KiCAD version